 -Android Auto, Apple CarPlay, Mirror Link

 |1.4L EX Petrol||9.10 lakh|

 Hyundai had launched the new generation Verna sedan at a starting price of Rs 7.99 lakh.
-At the time of launch, the sedan was priced from Rs 7.99 lakh to Rs 12.62 lakh and while the prices were protected for the first 20,000 buyers.
-Now, the company has launched the 2018 Verna with new 1.4L petrol engine.
-This engine is available with entry-level variants – E and EX – priced at 7.80 lakh and 9.10 lakh respectively.
-The company has removed the 1.6L E variant from the line-up.
-Now, the new Verna prices fall between Rs 7.80 lakh and Rs 12.88 lakh.
-All the prices are ex-showroom, New Delhi.
+At the the time of launch, the sedan was priced from Rs 7.99 lakh to Rs 12.62 lakh and while the prices were restricted for the first 20,000 buyers.
+With the introduction of entry-level 1.4L petrol engine, the new Verna 2018 prices has been revised.
+Now, the new Hyundai Verna 2018 is priced between Rs 7.80 lakh and Rs 12.95 lakh (ex-showroom, Delhi).

 Popularly referred as the baby Elantra, the new-generation Verna uses the same platform that underpins its larger sibling, Elantra.
 Most prominent change on the outside is the new cascading grille that reminds of Elantra, though it gets a single slat chrome bar, whereas Elantra features double bar slats and honeycomb treatment.
 The newly-designed projector headlamps with LED DRLs (daytime running lights) further enhance its premium look.
 However, these are available only on the SX and SX (O) trims.
 The front bumper has also been revised and fog lamps get chrome housing.
 Rear too receives styling changes.
 It sports Elantra inspired LED taillamps, edgy cuts and dual tone bumper.